sutrolabs/census-docs/basics/security-and-privacy/bring-your-own-blob-storage.md

-# Using Your Own S3
+# Using Your Own Blob Storage

-## 💽 How Census Uses Amazon S3
+## 💽 How Census Uses Blob Storage

-When syncing data from Amazon Redshift, Snowflake, PostgreSQL, or Panoply, Census uses Amazon S3 as temporary storage for the data that is unloaded from your warehouse before it is sent to the destination service or application.
+All sources configured using the [Advanced Sync Engine](/sources/overview#sync-engines) use Amazon S3 as temporary storage for the data that is unloaded from your warehouse before it is sent to the destination service or application.

-Our recommended approach is to let Census manage this S3 bucket for you.
+By default, Census manage this storage on your behalf.
 This includes managing credentials with narrow permissions and short lifetimes, encrypting data in the bucket at rest and in transit, and automatically removing old data from the bucket once it is no longer in use.
 This approach is secure and is used by the vast majority of Census customers.
-If you would like Census to manage your S3 storage automatically, no action is required - this is the default setting for new Census organizations.

-If you must manage your own S3 bucket for legal or regulatory reasons, this article will describe how to set that up.
+If you perfer manage your own S3 bucket for legal or regulatory reasons, this article will describe how to set that up.

+{% hint style="info" %}
-_This feature is not currently available at all Census subscription levels or for all data warehouses.
-Please contact your Census account representative for details before proceeding with these steps._
+This feature available to Census Enterprise Plans.
+Please contact your Census account representative for details before proceeding with these steps.
+{% endhint %}

 ## 🪛 Initial Setup

 This guide will take you through the steps to prepare a bucket for use with Census.
+These instructions only apply to Amazon S3 buckets.
+If you require support for Google Cloud Storage or Azure Blob Storage, please contact your Census representative.

 We will use the `aws` CLI to create and configure your bucket - you should [install this tool and configure it to use your credentials](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) before starting.
 Similar configuration is also possible using the AWS Console UI but those instructions are not provided here.

 In order to proceed, you will also need the Census AWS Account ID (`341876425553`) and your customer-owned bucket External ID - these will be provided to you by your Census representative.